Fetzima Titration Pack (Oral)

 Levomilnacipran is not approved for use in children.
 Safety and efficacy have not been established.

 Appropriate studies performed to date have not demonstrated geriatric-specific problems that would limit the usefulness of levomilnacipran in the elderly.
-However, elderly patients are more likely to have age-related kidney problems, which may require an adjustment in the dose for patients receiving levomilnacipran.
+However, elderly patients are more likely to have hyponatremia and age-related kidney problems, which may require an adjustment in the dose for patients receiving levomilnacipran.

 |All Trimesters||C||Animal studies have shown an adverse effect and there are no adequate studies in pregnant women OR no animal studies have been conducted and there are no adequate studies in pregnant women.|